Dave Anderson: Executive Director

 Stephanie Hauser began her role with the WIAA Executive Staff as assistant director on July 6, 2015.

 Hauser came to the WIAA Executive Staff from Stevens Point Area Senior High School where she is serving in her eighth year as the athletic administrator and assistant principal.
-She supervises the operation of 22 WIAA-sponsored sports, as well as the evaluation of a 100-member coaching staff and a teaching staff of 25.
-She has also served as internship supervisor for university students seeking degrees in athletic or business administration.
+She also served as internship supervisor for university students seeking degrees in athletic or business administration.

 Prior to her administrative role in Stevens Point, she was the assistant principal and activities director in the New London School District from 2003-07.
 She also possesses coaching experience at the high school level.
 Those included stints as varsity volleyball coach at Cumberland High School in 1991, Pulaski High School from 1993-97, Bay Port High School from 1998-99 and at Winneconne High School from 2000-03.
 Other coaching experience came at the junior varsity level as softball coach at Cumberland in 1991 and at Green Bay Southwest High School from 1992-94, where she also coached the junior varsity basketball team.

-She has been active in working with the WIAA as a member of the Sports Advisory Committee since 2009 and as a member of the Volleyball Coaches Advisory Committee.
+She was active in working with the WIAA as a member of the Sports Advisory Committee since 2009-15 and as a member of the Volleyball Coaches Advisory Committee.
 Hauser has also conducted presentations at the WIAA New Athletic Director Workshop and the WIAA Sportsmanship Summit.

 In 2013, she was named the District 2 Athletic Director of the Year by the Wisconsin Athletic Directors Association.
 Other leadership experience includes serving as president of the Wisconsin Volleyball Coaches Association and as chair of the WADA District 2 Representative and Scholarship Committee.